Ingefast/RNAseq_analyser/README.md

 Two pair-end files with trimmed sequences in fastq format are generated per sample (**trimmed_1.fastq**, **trimmed_2.fastq**).

-## 3. Mapping of trimmed reads using HISAT2.
+## 2. Mapping of trimmed reads to the reference genome

 Once the pair-end reads are quality trimmed, mapping to the reference genome is performed using ``hisat2``